 How do I write a supporting statement for my application?

 What is a supporting statement?
-Increasingly job application processes require candidates to complete a section which can outline both their motivation to apply and their suitability for the role.
+Increasingly job application processes require candidates to complete a section which outlines both their motivation to apply and their suitability for the role.
 This might appear as an open text box on an online application form where you can populate your response to a specific instruction or question.
-For…>
+For example,…>

 Moving to the UK checklist